MoinDalvs/A_Guide_for_Actuarial_Science/README.md

 Getting a degree in actuarial science is challenging.
 You need to pass a series of actuarial exams that will make you a certified actuary.
 It requires that you have fairly good technical, mathematical and analytical skills.

+### What is Risk?
+Risk is an possibility of an adverse deviation from a desired outcome with uncertainty of expected or hoped for.
+Risk is the chance or probability that a person will be harmed or experience an adverse health effect if exposed to a hazard.
+It may also apply to situations with property or equipment loss, or harmful effects on the environment.

+Risk probability, or likelihood, is the possibility of a risk event occurring.
+The likelihood can be expressed in both a qualitative and quantitative manner.
+When discussing probability in a qualitative manner, terms such as frequent, possible, rare etc. are used

 ### What Is Financial Risk?
 Financial risk is the possibility of losing money in a business venture or investment.
 There are several types of financial risks, such as credit risk, liquidity risk, and operational risk.
 A financial risk is a potential loss of capital to an interested party.